Data sources¶

 Tip

-When <name> is omitted, default is assumed.
+When <name> is omitted, default is assumed, so

-This means that dt.datasource.url and dt.datasource.default.url are treated equally.
+dt.datasource.url and dt.datasource.default.url are treated equally.

 The default data source is required.
 It serves the REST API